kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

-Since Kueue's workload.Info struct is already a well-defined place where resource filtering is being applied to compute the effective resource request from a Workload's PodSpec, the core of the implementation is straightforward and follows from how `excludedResourcePrefixes` are already processed.
+Since Kueue's workload.Info struct is already a well-defined place where resource filtering is being applied to compute the effective resource request from a Workload's PodSpec, the core of the implementation is straightforward and follows from how `excludeResourcePrefixes` are already processed.

 The non-trivial design issues are how to configure the transformations, the possible granularity of that configuration, and how to maximize observability